The Sangamon Broadcasting Era

 The "Breakfast Flakes" was the new morning crew in 1990.
 Russ Miller and Kerry West are pictured.

 Oldsmobile Balloon Classic Coverage on WDAN/WDNL

 By 1988 WDAN/WDNL began broadcasting a schedule from the Oldsmobile Balloon Classic Illinois from the Vermilion County Airport.
 The coverage expanded during the early 1990s and included the work of the entire staff.
-Don't be mislead by my lone picture above.
-Our coverage was a team effort which brought all departments of the station together.
-It was quite a logistical feat to coordinate the two stations coverage with such diverse formats.
+Don't be misled by my lone picture above.
+Our coverage was a team effort that brought all departments of the station together.
+It was quite a logistical feat to coordinate the two stations' coverage with such diverse formats.
 The picture above shows the studio set up within a travel trailer.
-The set up included scanners which received the closed circuit signals from remote transmitters on the ground as well as the station's balloon chase vehicle.
-All commercials, all station operations were coordinated on site and sent back to the station by remote transmitter where it was broadcast live.
-Traffic reports were done from the airport control tower in which visitors were directed to the best areas to park, reporters gave background information on the balloons, pilots and support personnel.
+The setup included scanners that received the closed-circuit signals from remote transmitters on the ground as well as the station's balloon chase vehicle.
+All commercials, all station operations were coordinated on-site and sent back to the station by remote transmitter where it was broadcast live.
+Traffic reports were done from the airport control tower in which visitors were directed to the best areas to park, reporters gave background information on the balloons, pilots, and support personnel.
 The station received superb support from the advertisers as all broadcasts were "sold out."